-Simpson University does not discriminate on the basis of gender, age, race, national origin, or disability in admission policy, educational programs, other activities, or employment, as specified by federal laws and regulations.
+Simpson University does not discriminate based on gender, age, race, national origin, or disability in admission policy, educational programs, other activities, or employment, as specified by federal laws and regulations.
 The university's policies are also in compliance with Section 504 of the Rehabilitation Act of 1973 and the ADA.